Haapsalu-Kutsehariduskeskus/monitoring/labs/lab_01/enhanced-lab.md

    timeout 5m ~/log_analyzer.sh
    ```

-Submit your lab_submission_YYYYMMDD.tar.gz file to the designated submission system.
+Submit your files to the Google Classroom.